Our team is located in Austin, Dallas/Fort Worth, El Paso, Waco, Denton & Tyler.

 Laura has worked at the Texas Municipal League as Assistant General Counsel.
 She received her Doctor of Jurisprudence from the University of Texas.
 She has authored amicus curiae briefs for the courts on numerous subjects including billboard regulation, reserved powers doctrine, civil service, elections, unions, takings, open meetings, public official liability, land use, and annexation.
 While at TML, Laura participated in over 100 speaking engagements on various legal topics and continues to be a featured speaker at legal conferences.

-Alessandra is our newest junior associate.
-She accompanies our team of attorneys in El Paso and one of her top priorities is focusing on prosecutorial services.
-In addition, Alessandra will assist the team by: conducting legal research and reviewing current law, drafting memoranda and pleadings, drafting ordinances and resolutions, responding to public records requests, handling assignments involving land use, water and other municipal issues.
-She is a graduate of St. Mary’s School of Law with a Doctorate of Jurisprudence and the University of Texas with a Bachelor of Arts in English literature and language.
+One of Alessandra’s top priorities is focusing on prosecutorial services.
+She assists the team by conducting legal research and reviewing current law, drafting memoranda and pleadings, drafting ordinances and resolutions, responding to public records requests, and handling assignments involving land use, water and other municipal issues.
+She is a graduate of St. Mary’s School of Law and the University of Texas with a Bachelor of Arts in English literature and language.

 Anjali has several years of state-wide planning experience.
 She is certified by the American Institute of Certified Planners.
 Prior to joining the Firm, Anjali was a planner for GrantWorks, Inc., where she developed and wrote comprehensive plans for small cities and communities in Texas that received funding through the TxCDBG (Texas Community Development Block Grant) Program.
 Anjali received her Master of Science in Community and Regional Planning from the University of Texas at Austin, and her Bachelor of Arts in History from Trinity University.